Content

 Gynecomastia (enlarged male breast tissue)

-Orthostatic hypotension (more likely in people also taking alpha-blockers)
+Orthostatic hypotension (dizziness when standing), more likely in people also taking alpha-blockers

 Infertility

-For some men, post-finasteride syndrome can be an issue (this is also the case for another 5 alpha-reductase, dutasteride).
-These side effects may persist even after discontinuing medication, but there’s limited research available on this syndrome.
+For some men, post-finasteride syndrome can be an issue.
+As mentioned, this means side effects may persist even after discontinuing medication, but there’s limited research available.

-It’s important to know that people who are pregnant or trying to conceive should avoid contact with crushed or broken finasteride tablets.
+People who are pregnant or trying to conceive should avoid contact with crushed or broken finasteride tablets, as the medication might enter their bloodstream.

 Learn more about finasteride side effects in our extensive guide.

-Finasteride needs to be circulating actively in your body to prevent hair loss.
+Finasteride needs to be circulating actively in the body to prevent hair loss.
 So you’ll need to take it daily if your goal is to stop hair thinning.

-For many men, this means taking finasteride for years.
-Currently, studies show that finasteride treatment is safe for long-term use.
+For many men, this means taking finasteride for years or even decades.
+But studies show that finasteride treatment is safe for long-term use.

-One clinical trial of 19,000 men who had taken finasteride for seven years found little evidence of long-term side effects from the medication.
+One clinical trial from 2016 of 19,000 men who had taken finasteride for seven years found little evidence of long-term side effects from the medication.

-There have been some reports of a minor increase in risk of high-grade prostate cancer for men over age 55 (1.8 percent with a 5 mg dose of finasteride compared to 1 percent with a placebo).
+There have been reports of a minor increase in risk of high-grade prostate cancer for men over age 55 (1.8 percent with a 5-milligram daily dose of finasteride compared to one percent with a placebo).

-But keep in mind this is a much higher dosage of finasteride than the typical 1 mg dose prescribed for hair loss.
-And this risk is for the entire class of 5-alpha reductase inhibitor (5-ARI) drugs, including Proscar®, Avodart®, Propecia® and Jalyn®, 5-ARIs, which are commonly prescribed as generic finasteride and dutasteride.
+But keep in mind this is a much higher dosage of finasteride than the typical 1-milligram dose prescribed for hair loss.
+And the risk is for the entire class of 5-alpha reductase inhibitor (5ARI) drugs, including Proscar®, Avodart®, Propecia®, and Jalyn®, which are commonly prescribed as generic finasteride and dutasteride.

-Your healthcare provider can provide medical advice for safely stopping finasteride based on your individual medical condition.
+Your healthcare provider or a dermatology specialist can provide medical advice for safely stopping finasteride based on your individual medical condition.
+They can also talk to you about your options, such as other medications or hair transplants.

 But before you stop finasteride, there are a few key things to keep in mind:

 Talk with a healthcare professional.
-Always talk to your healthcare provider before stopping any medication, including finasteride.
+Always talk to your provider before stopping any medication, including finasteride.
+Tell them about any changes to your health (such as sexual function issues) you’ve experienced while taking the medication or after stopping.

 It can take some time before finasteride is completely out of your system.
-Any adverse effects will generally stop once you stop taking finasteride — it typically clears your body within two weeks of your last dose.
-If any side effects of finasteride persist after two weeks, speak with your healthcare or dermatology provider.
+Any adverse effects will generally stop once you stop taking finasteride — it typically clears from your body within two weeks of your last dose.
+If any potential side effects of finasteride persist after two weeks, speak with your provider.

 Finasteride only works for hair loss while you’re using it.
 Your hair loss may come back if you stop using it.
-But other hair loss treatments are available:
+But other hair loss treatments are available.
+For instance, our two-in-one, quick-drying topical finasteride & minoxidil spray or over-the-counter minoxidil solution.

 Still weighing your options?
-Get a free hair consultation for an expert-recommended hair loss treatment plan today — all from the comfort of your home.
+Hims offers access to expert-recommended hair loss treatment plans, all from the comfort of your home.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!